 One Simple PracticeOctober 23, 2019 | Caregiver Stories, Caregivers in the Workforce

-A friend shared a phrase with me once that has kept me from becoming overwhelmed.
+One simple practice a friend shared with me has kept me from becoming overwhelmed.
 It is simply, “Just focus on one thing.
 One thing.”
 When that feeling of overwhelm starts creeping into my consciousness, I literally say out loud, “One thing, Vic.
 Just one thing.”
 Hearing that simple phrase re-centers my head and my next step lands more steadily.

 So how does this work when Alzheimer’s is nothing but unexpected, continual fires that ignite everywhere and need stamping out?
 Obviously, I first put out the fire.
 An example was shared in a recent blog where Mom forgot her house key.
 I had to drop what I was doing and drive to her house to let her in.
 This put all my other to-do’s aside, which of course, pissed me off.
 I had to once again re-prioritize and move things to another time and day, which led to everything to backing up like an L.A. traffic jam.
 And like any traffic jam, stress sits and idles.
 Overwhelm starts to accelerate and before I know it, I’m doing the backstroke in a river of thick sludge.
 Then Fear pulls up alongside me in its stupid dinghy, wearing a cap, whistle and megaphone, goading me to swim faster, faster, faster.
 The pressure becomes so ridiculous I feel like if I don’t keep pace, the world will fall off its axis and all humanity will end forever.